cmderdev/cmder/README.md

 * `Ctrl + r` : History search
 * `Shift + mouse` : Select and copy text from buffer

-(Some shortcuts are not yet documented, thought they exist, please add them here)
+(Some shortcuts are not yet documented, thought they exist - please document them here)

 ## Features